rackerlabs/docs-developer-blog/_posts/2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-3.md

 ![Compute Exploration Flow]({% asset_path 2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-3/Compute-11.png %})

-The following is another beefcake of a method, which handles actions on the destination but also reaches out to the source to tear even more information down.
-I added more inline so that we can keep our (read: **my**) thoughts straight.
+The following is another beefcake of a method, which handles actions on the destination and also reaches out to the source to tear even more information down.
+I added more comments inline so that we can keep our (read: **my**) thoughts straight.

 *nova.compute.manager.post\_live\_migration\_at\_destination* ->
 {% highlight python %}